FNNDSC/CHRIS_docs/workflows/LLD.md

-# Leg Length Discrepancy(LLD) analysis of Leg Images
+# LLD Analysis Workflow in ChRIS
-The LLD analysis is one of the most used workflows in ChRIS.
-The workflow starts with Leg X-rays as DICOM files and ends with a new DICOM generated, that has measurements of Tibia and Femur of both legs.
-Apart from their lengths, these measurements also include differences between the left and right leg.
-The measurements are typically expressed in cm, however, sometimes(when a suitable scaling parameter is not present) these are also expressed in pixels.
+The Leg Length Discrepancy (LLD) analysis is one of the most frequently used workflows in ChRIS.
+This process transforms leg X-rays from DICOM files into new DICOM files containing detailed measurements of the tibia and femur for both legs.

-While the explanation of how the input DICOM ended up in ChRIS is interesting in itself, it's beyond the scope of the current topic.
-This document offers explanation of how the input file goes through multiple image and text processing applications or _plugins_ until we have a final DICOM that contains information about measurements and their discrepancy in both the left and right leg.
-In order to calculate the length of tibia and femur of a leg, we need to determine its hip, knee, and ankle joint first.
-We use an ML plugin, `pl-lld_inference`, to determine the (x,y) coordinates of these joints.
-After that, we use an image processing plugin `pl-markimg` to use these coordinates to draw onto the input image, calculate the lengths of parts of individual legs, and provide a comparison between these calculations made.
-Finally, we convert this image with additional information to a DICOM file using a plugin ``pl-dicommake``.

-There are other plugins in this workflow that offers filtering, converting, checking, and aggregating data within the workflow as well.
-We explain them in subsequent sections below.
+## Input and Output

+- **Input**: Leg X-rays in DICOM format
+- **Output**: New DICOM file with measurements including:
+    - Lengths of tibia and femur for both legs
+    - Differences between left and right leg measurements
+    - Units: Typically in centimeters, occasionally in pixels (when suitable scaling parameters are unavailable)

+## Workflow Overview

+This document explains how the input file undergoes multiple image and text processing stages through various applications or plugins to produce the final DICOM file.
+The workflow determines hip, knee, and ankle joint positions to calculate tibia and femur lengths.
+### Key Steps:

+1. **Joint Detection**:
+   - Plugin: pl-lld_inference (ML-based)
+   - Function: Determines (x,y) coordinates of hip, knee, and ankle joints

+2. **Image Processing and Measurement**:
+   - Plugin: pl-markimg
+   - Functions:
+       - Draws joint coordinates on the input image
+       - Calculates individual leg segment lengths
+       - Compares measurements between legs

+3. **DICOM Conversion**:
+   - Plugin: pl-dicommake
+   - Function: Converts the processed image with added information into a DICOM file

+### Additional Plugins

+The workflow includes other plugins for data filtering, conversion, validation, and aggregation.
+These are detailed in subsequent sections of this document.

+Note: While the process of importing the initial DICOM file into ChRIS is interesting, it falls outside the scope of this workflow description.

 ## Analysis tree